 This concept can be used to understand why people get slipped discs or bulging discs leading to sciatic pain.
 And may also explain why in the elderly their organs prolapse as their bodies are slowly running out or resources to hold everything in place.

 In this case, popping needles into where it hurts does little to improve your condition.
 When acupuncturists do acupuncture, we focus on the internal imbalances.
 In this case, we need to improve your energy.
 The best organ for that is the Kidneys.
 Just think about adrenaline - it's a form of energy, and where it comes from (the adrenal glands), which sit on top of your kidneys!
 So by using acupuncture to stimulate points that strengthen the kidneys, you should expect to notice an improvement in your condition by the end of that acupuncture treatment.

 For some of us, the areas we get pain, also feel hot, and appear red at times.
 These are signs of "Heat" in Chinese Medicine, or "Inflammation" in western medicine.
 In Chinese Medicine, some points have the function of "Clearing Heat".
 This may seem like a foreign concept, but actually western medical studies have been performed to prove acupuncture's effectiveness in reducing inflammation .
 Other signs of heat in the body are a red face or rosacea, unquenchable thirst, constipation, or dark urine.

-Sign up for our blog to for more health tips to balance your soul!
+Sign up for our blog to for more health tips on how acupuncture and food therapy can balance your soul!